COLD WATER CAN HAVE CHILLING CONSEQUENCES

-If the unexpected happens and you get thrown overboard into cold water, it’s important that you minimize activity until your breathing is under control.
-Yes, easier said then done, but your life depends on it.
-Also, it’s important to first rescue yourself, locate and assist others and then deploy emergency communication and distress signaling devices.
-It is important you carry both, to alert authorities there is an issue and to aid search and rescuers to find you.
+If the unexpected happens and it’s “person” overboard into cold water, it’s important they minimize activity until their breathing is under control.
+Yes, easier said than done, but their life depends on it.
+If you are in a position to assist others, it’s important to rescue yourself first, then locate and assist others and then deploy emergency communication and distress signaling devices.
+It is important to both, alert authorities that there is an issue, and launch distress signals, this will aid search and rescuers to find you.

 Upon rescue, medical treatment is a must.
-Warming and “feeling good to go home” is too often followed with death from capillary failure.
-Get medical attention immediately.
+Warming and “feeling good to go home” is too often followed by death from capillary failure.
+Get medical attention immediately!

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.